Continuum Robot Localization using Distributed Time-of-Flight Sensors: Simulation

 \subsection{Robot Details}

 The simulated robot is modeled in MuJoCo as a series of rigid links connected by spherical joints.
 This approximation follows the pseudo-rigid body method commonly used in CR literature~\cite{Rao2021}.
 Provided the links are short enough, this robot will approximate the behavior of a true CR, while allowing it to take advantage of MuJoCo's extensive contact and dynamics modeling capabilities.
-The robot is a three-segment, tendon-driven CR with a length of \SI{1.5}{m}, with each link being \SI{1}{cm} long.
+The robot has three tendon-actuated modules with a combined length of \SI{1.5}{m}, with each MuJoCo link being \SI{1}{cm} long.
 Every \SI{30}{cm} is a sensor disc containing three radially mounted ToF sensors and one gyroscope sensor.
 The discs are offset by one another by an axial rotation of \ang{60}.
 The tip of the robot contains an additional ToF sensor pointing forward.
 A strain sensor is simulated down the center of the robot, providing bending strain measurements every \SI{3}{cm}.
 See section~\ref{sec:sensors} for more information.